GezManick/Prevue/QUICK_START.md

 your script.
 An SVG image file is created by Prevue™ for this purpose.
 The image file can be seen in a browser or document viewer.

+**Project status:**  Prevue is provided as-is for public use and inspection.
+External contributions or pull requests are not invited at this time.
+However, bug reports and feedback about usage are welcome.

 ## ✨ Prevue™  Quick Start

 1. Visit:    https://github.com/gezmanick/Prevue